WHAT PROGRAMS REQUIRE AN AUDITION?

 WHAT IF YOU MISSED THE AUDITION?

-Very often, actors can join a production project after the audition process has passed.
-The Summer Musical and the Holiday Show are large ensemble programs that enable us to welcome performers up until just before the rehearsal process begins.
-Sometimes actors find they are not able to participate after the casting for a play is complete leaving roles open.
-If you would like to join one of these programs and missed the audition, please contact the front office to arrange a video or in-person audition.
+Very often, actors can join a production after the audition process has passed.
+Our large ensemble programs enable us to welcome performers until just before the rehearsal process begins.
+Sometimes actors find they are not able to participate after casting is complete leaving roles open.
+If you would like to join one of these programs and missed the audition, please contact the front office for more information.